averagehat/podcast/podcast-aug-25-2019.md

 - It's interesting to me that he's been through a tragedy, he's in this submissive relationship with his dad, but maybe there's some freedoms you get with being submissive, too.
 And that you can do some tough stuff if you feel like you're not responsible anymore.

 Is his new freedom a new resilience, or the lull of irresponsibility?

+**How do you think Ken’s addiction will continue to play out?**

+**Lawrence: - Is fucking him over a problem?
+Will he align with Stewy and Sandy now?**

+**Why does Kendall steal the batteries?
+What does this reveal about his character?
+Something about relationship with Logan?
+A reaction to not having power / control?**